stripe/stripe-go/README.md

    // perform an action on each charge
 }
 ```

+## TODO

+Below are the known work and imporvements planned in the near future:

+- Events resource APIs
+- Add support for expanding of properties

+For any other requests, bug or comments, please open an issue.
+Pull requests are also welcome.

 For more details about the Stripe, see the [Stripe official documentation](https://stripe.com/docs).